 What Is Community Property?

-A community property state is one in which all marital property is divided equally between spouses in a divorce.
-Each spouse has an automatic half-interest in the property and debts acquired during the marriage, with the exception of anything received by way of an inheritance.
-Assets acquired before the date of marriage or after the date of separation are not considered included in this calculation.
+In most cases, community property is marital property the husband and wife own together.
+With community property, each spouse might have an automatic half-interest in the property and debts acquired during the marriage.
+Assets acquired before the date of marriage or after the date of separation are usually not included in this calculation.
 Community property can include the following:

 Community Property States

-There are nine community property states in the U.S.:
+There are nine community property states in the United States.
+They are:

 Property Division in Community Property States

-Courts in community property states automatically divide all marital property equally between spouses in a divorce.
-The division of property may be in the form of one spouse retaining title to certain marital assets, such as the house or a vacation home, and the other receiving a combination of some assets and a cash payment designed to make up any difference in value so that each person leaves the marriage with an equal amount in marital property.
+Courts in community property states typically divide all marital property equally between spouses in a divorce.
+The division of property may be in the form of one spouse retaining the titles to certain marital assets, such as the house or a vacation home, and the other receiving a combination of some assets and a cash payment to make up any difference in value.
+This way, each person leaves the marriage with an equal amount of marital property.

 Not All Property Is Marital Property

-- Anything acquired before the marriage or after the date of separation
+- Property acquired before the marriage or after the date of separation

-- Property received by one of the spouses as a gift or inheritance as long as the property is in one spouse's name only and not mixed with other marital assets
+- Property received by one of the spouses as a gift or inheritance (as long as the property is in one spouse's name only)

 States Without Community Property Laws

-The rest of the states not on this list do not have community property laws and are considered common law property states.
+The states not on this list do not have community property laws and are considered common law property states.
 In these states, the property acquired during the marriage belongs specifically to the person who acquired it, unless the property is in both parties' names.
-In the event of a divorce, it doesn't necessarily mean that each person will receive an equal share.
+In the event of a divorce, it doesn't necessarily mean each person will receive an equal share of the property.
 In some states, a judge may order a spouse to transfer separate property to his or her spouse to make the divorce settlement fair for both of them.

 Dividing Your Community Property Assets

 If you live in a community property state and are curious about how your assets will be distributed in your divorce, consider seeking legal advice.
-An attorney will review your assets and debts, and discuss what type and amount of property you could be awarded according to the laws in your state.
+An attorney will review your assets and debts, and discuss the type and amount of property you could be awarded according to the laws in your state.